roomasa/Pewlett_Hackard-Analysis/README.md

 ## Results

 Over 90,000 employees will reach retirment age in the near future.
-About a third of these, 32.5% will be senior engineers.
+About a third of these, 32.5% will be senior engineers, another third (31.2%) will be senior staff. .
 See counts below by title name (also see table retiring_titles).

-count	title
-29414	Senior Engineer
-28254	Senior Staff
-14222	Engineer
-12243	Staff
-4502	Technique Leader
-1761	Assistant Engineer
-2	    Manager

 There are 1,550 current employees who would be eligible for a possible mentorship program.
 See table namned mentorship_eligibility to see further details of these employees including their title name.

 ## Summary
 In summary, the company is likely to lose a large number of employees in the upcoming years due to retirement.
 The above results highlight the positions that will be most affected.
+A large proportion of those nearing retirement currently hold senior positions in the company.
 These results will help the company approach employees who may be eligible to serve in a mentorship role.